Thesis

 Corporate Cards

-AmEx: American Express or AmEx for short is a public company traded on the NYSE (AXP), and as of May 2024, it has a market cap of $179 billion.
+AmEx: American Express, or AmEx for short, is a public company traded on the NYSE (AXP), and as of October 2025, it has a market cap of $225 billion.
 It was founded in 1850 and competes with Ramp’s corporate card.
 By comparison, Ramp’s corporate card product offering could be seen as more diverse and thorough.
-Although AmEx cards tend to have lower spending limits, they require personal guarantees and have $100+ annual expense fees whereas Ramp does not charge fees.
-As of May 2024, AmEx and Ramp both offer physical cards.
+Although AmEx cards tend to have lower spending limits, they require personal guarantees and have $100+ annual fees, whereas Ramp does not charge fees.
+As of October 2025, AmEx and Ramp both offer physical cards.
 Ramp says its differentiation from AmEx stems from the fact that it provides unlimited virtual cards, 1.5% cash back, integrations, free expense management software, expense and accounting automation, and automatic onboarding.

 Spendesk: Spendesk provides company cards and software to help companies manage approvals, budgets, and accounting automation.
-Founded in 2016, Spendesk has raised a total of $312 million, including a $232 million Series C round ($118 million in a Series C-1 in July 2021 and $114 million in a Series C-2 in January 2022) at a post-money valuation of $1.2 billion as of May 2024 with Tiger Global leading the round.
+Founded in 2016, Spendesk has raised a total of $311.8 million as of October 2025, including a $232 million Series C round ($118 million in a Series C-1 in July 2021 and $114 million in a Series C-2 in January 2022) at a post-money valuation of $1.2 billion, with Tiger Global leading the round.
 Both Spendesk and Ramp offer cards and integrate with existing financial and accounting systems to speed up visibility and management.
 However, Spendesk offers comprehensive spend management with a strong emphasis on automation and employee expense tracking.
 Ramp offers this with a bigger focus on providing advanced analytics and insights into spending patterns alongside automation.

 Extend: Extend provides virtual company cards and software to help companies manage payments and expense processes.
-Founded in 2017, Extend has raised a total of $55 million as of May 2024, including a $40 million Series B round in October 2021.
-As of May 2024, Extend supports integrations with nine banks, compared to Ramp’s 80+.
+Founded in 2017, Extend has raised a total of $74 million as of October 2025, with its latest round being a $20 million venture round in September 2025.
+As of October 2025, Extend supports integrations with nine banks, compared to Ramp’s 80+.
 Its focus is to build upon existing corporate credit cards, without needing additional bank-issued cards.
-Ramp does the same but has a broader scope with features in areas like accounts payables, procurement, and vendor management.
+Ramp does the same but has a broader scope with features in areas like accounts payable, procurement, and vendor management.
 In 2021, American Express also announced a partnership with Extend to offer SMB business card customers access to virtual cards.

 Rho: Rho offers corporate cards, expense management, AP automation, business banking, accounting automation, and treasury management.
-Founded in 2018, Rho has raised $205 million in equity and debt financing, with a $75 million Series B round in December 2021 led by Dragoneer Investment Group.
+Founded in 2018, Rho has raised $195 million in total funding as of October 2025, with a $75 million Series B round in December 2021 led by Dragoneer Investment Group.
 Rho claims that it differs from Ramp in that it offers a Treasury solution that helps customers invest excess cash in short-dated government securities.
 This comes with a Treasury Management Account that provides $75 million in FDIC deposit insurance per entity.

 Expense Management Software

 SAP Concur: SAP Concur is an expense management platform for managing travel, expenses, and invoicing.
-Founded in 1993 and previously known as Concur Technologies, SAP bought Concur in 2014 approximately $8.3 billion and renamed it to SAP Concur.
-As of May 2024, It does not provide a consolidated offering for corporate cards, spend management, and accounts payable like Ramp does, nor is there real-time finance reporting with streamlined search and filtering.
+Founded in 1993 and previously known as Concur Technologies, SAP bought Concur in 2014 for approximately $8.3 billion and renamed it to SAP Concur.
+As of October 2025, it does not provide a consolidated offering for corporate cards, spend management, and accounts payable like Ramp does, nor is there real-time finance reporting with streamlined search and filtering.
 Ramp also provides its customers with an automated employee reminder for receipts and instant receipt matching, in contrast to SAP Concur.
+SAP traded at a market cap of $324 billion as of October 2025.

-Expensify: Expensify (NASDAQ: EXFY) provides expense management to automate accounting processes for expenses, bills, and invoices.
-It was founded in 2008 and had a market cap of $130.6 million as of May 2024.
+Expensify: Expensify provides expense management to automate accounting processes for expenses, bills, and invoices.
+It was founded in 2008 and had a market cap of $160 million as of October 2025, down substantially from a peak of almost $4 billion in November 2021.
 Ramp and Expensify share similarities in product offerings.
 Ramp claims that it is differentiated from Expensify in that it automates receipt capture to replace email forwarding and has free expense reimbursements, whereas Expensify claims to have more flexibility when it comes to expense approvals, delegated access, and integrations at an individual per-card export.

 Airbase: Airbase provides an expense management platform to manage non-payroll spending.
-Founded in 2017, Airbase has raised a total of $251.5 million as of May 2024, having raised a $150 million debt financing round led by Goldman Sachs in July 2022.
+Founded in 2017, Airbase raised a total of $251.5 million prior to being acquired by Paylocity for $325 million in September 2024.
 While Airbase claims that it excels in detailed control and advanced features, Ramp sees itself as being at an advantage for its ease of use and focus on automating financial tasks to save time and reduce costs.
 Airbase seems to go deeper into the expense management categories, while Ramp seems to be more breadth-focused and covers common high-level functionality at companies.

 Bill Payments

 BILL: BILL is a platform that provides a way to create, pay bills, send invoices, manage expenses, control budgets, and access credit for business growth.
-Founded in 2006, BILL (NYSE: BILL) has a market cap of $6.4 billion as of May 2024.
+Founded in 2006, BILL (NYSE: BILL) had a market cap of $5.3 billion as of October 2025.
 Ramp contrasts its bill payment product to BILL in that it offers the ability to seek financing with extended payment terms of 30, 60, or 90 days, and the ability to manage a full procure-to-pay process with central intake.

 AvidXchange: AvidXchange (NASDAQ: AVDX) serves middle-market businesses by providing accounts payable automation software.
-Founded in 2000, as of May 2024, AvidXchange has a market cap of $2.3 billion.
-An important difference between the two platforms is that AvidXchange runs a quote-based system whereas Ramp provides transparent pricing.
+Founded in 2000, as of October 2025, AvidXchange had a market cap of $2 billion.
+An important difference between the two platforms is that AvidXchange runs a quote-based system, whereas Ramp provides transparent pricing.

 Stampli: Stampli’s platform allows finance teams to access accounts payable communications, documentation, and payments in a single solution.
-Founded in 2015, Stampli has raised a total of $146 million as of May 2024 with notable investors including Blackstone, Insight Partners and others.
-As of May 2024, Ramp offers same-day ACH payments, whereas Stampli processes ACH payments between 3-5 days, and international payments on Stampli are difficult to process whereas Ramp makes it very simple.
-Stampli offers integrations with over 70 ERPs, which is more than the number of ERP integrations that Ramp has.
+Founded in 2015, Stampli has raised a total of $145.7 million as of October 2025, with notable investors including Blackstone, Insight Partners, and others.
+As of October 2025, Ramp offers same-day ACH payments, whereas Stampli processes ACH payments between 1-3 days, and international payments on Stampli are difficult to process, whereas Ramp makes it very simple.

 Corporate Travel

 Navan (formerly TripActions): Navan is an end-to-end travel management platform for corporations with booking, tracking, reporting, and expensing tools.
-Founded in 2015, Navan has raised $2.2 billion in funding as of May 2024, and the company raised a Series G round at a $9.2 billion valuation in December 2022.
-It competes against Ramp’s product offerings that help customers book and manage spend on travel.
-Ramp entered into this space when it launched in March 2022.
+Founded in 2015, Navan has raised $2.2 billion in funding as of October 2025, and the company raised a Series G round at a $9.2 billion valuation in December 2022.
+Navan competes against Ramp’s product offerings that help customers book and manage spend on travel.
+In September 2025, Navan filed to go public on the Nasdaq.
+The company disclosed year-over-year growth of 33% in 2025, with revenues climbing from $402 million in fiscal 2024 to $537 million in fiscal 2025.

 TravelPerk: TravelPerk is a travel management company that provides business travel solutions for companies.
-As of May 2024, TravelPerk has raised $530 million in funding from investors, having raised a $104 million Series D-2 at a $1.4 billion valuation in January 2024 led by SoftBank, led by SoftBank, with participation from Kinnevik and Felix Capital.
-TravelPerk reported that it booked $2 billion in revenue in 2023 and grew revenue at 70% YoY in travel spend under management.
+As of October2025, TravelPerk has raised $864.7 million in funding from investors, having raised a $200 million Series E at a $2.7 billion valuation in January 2025, with participation from SoftBank, Sequoia Capital, General Catalyst, and Blackstone.
+TravelPerk reported that it booked $2 billion in revenue in 2023 and grew revenue by 70% YoY in travel spend under management.

 Expanding further into the Bill Pay market could prove a formidable battle for Ramp.
 Corporate cards are more commoditized, especially since different cards' rewards programs represent a race to the bottom as companies try to compete for customers.
 Bill Pay, on the other hand, has a push-and-pull relationship.
 While users can decide what card they use to pay for things by themselves, Accounts Payable and Accounts Receivable have other parties involved.
 Packy McCormick described that dynamic in March 2022 as follows: